miriam-z/sherpa-technical-task/README.md

+# Consulting Reports Q&A

 ## Solution

 ### Overview
-This solution implements a multi-tenant RAG (Retrieval Augmented Generation) system for processing and querying consulting reports with strict data isolation between tenants.
+This solution implements a basic RAG (Retrieval Augmented Generation) system for processing and querying consulting reports with strict data isolation between tenants.
+The current implementation focuses on core functionality and provides a foundation for further enhancements.

 ### Architecture
 - **Document Processing**: Unstructured + LlamaIndex for PDF parsing